devopsdays/devopsdays-web/content/page/organizing.md

 [Ignite format page](/ignite-talks-format/)

-If you are looking for a way to fill in for more ignites (pad the schedule) or have some fun with volunteers "Ignite Karaoke" is a great way to engage with your audience.
-The idea is just one minute per volunteer, 4 slides 15 seconds each, with a title and some "funny" pictures.
-It works extremely well for some laughs and engagement, and people can enjoy it greatly.
-JJ Asghar has created a tool to help create these slides if you want to experiment with this new way expose more people to the ignite format in a fun manner.
-[GitHub repo](https://github.com/jjasghar/ignite_karaoke)
+If you're looking for a way to fill in for more ignites (i.e. pad the schedule), or just to have some fun, "Ignite Karaoke" is a great way to engage with your audience.
+The idea is straightforward: one minute per participant, four slides of 15 seconds each, where each slide has a title and a "funny" picture.
+It's great for some laughs and engagement—people really enjoy it!
+JJ Asghar maintains a tool to help create these slides if you want to experiment with this fun ignite format: [GitHub repo](https://github.com/jjasghar/ignite_karaoke)

 ---